google/WebFundamentals/src/_langs/en/tools/javascript/console/structured-data.markdown

 priority: 0
 collection: console
 key-takeaways:
-  tldr-tbd:
+  console:
     - Compare similar data objects using `table()`.
-    - Build an array to define property strings
+    - Build an array to define property strings.
 remember:
   note-tbd:
     - TBD note.
 ---
 {% wrap content %}

-{% include modules/takeaway.liquid list=page.key-takeaways.tldr-tbd %}
+{% include modules/takeaway.liquid list=page.key-takeaways.console %}

-### Viewing Structured Data
+## Viewing Structured Data

 The `table()` method provides an easy way to view similar data objects.
 This will take the properties of an object and create a header.
 Row data comes from each indexes' properties value.

-#### A table in the console using two arrays.
+### A table in the console using two arrays.

 Example code: